hplp/ai-hardware-project-jason-leon-dj-brian/README.md

 - [Live Image Classification](nano33_camera_live_inference.ino)

 ## Image Capture
 To train the model to recognize your faces, you needed to capture images of hyour faces on the OV767X camera.
-You can use the following files to do so (should we include original repo?):
+You can use the following files to do so:
 - [Serial Communication with OV7675 camera](Arduino_OV767X.zip)
 - [Arduino Image Capture](nano33_tinyml_kit_image_serial.ino)
 - [Base64 Image Data Format](base64.h)
 - [Python Image Capture](serial-image-catpure.py)

-After these files are on your computer, open the Arduino IDE.
+After these files are downloaded, save them all to the same folder.
+Open the Arduino IDE.
 In the Arduino IDE, **Sketch > Include Library > Add .ZIP Librar...**.
 Select **Arduino_OV767X.zip** file.
 This library is required for the Arduino Nano 33 BLE Sense to communicate with the camera on the TinyML kit.

 Next, go to **File > Open...** and open the sketch **(YourFilePath)/nano33_tinyml_kit_image_serial.ino**.
 This file will capture, scale and crop the image and output it as Base64 data.